-How to Find Angel Investors for Your Startup
+How to Effectively Find + Secure Angel Investors for Your Startup

 Both angel investors and venture capitalists offer a form of equity financing but there are a few key differences that will help you determine if you should approach angel investors.
 The main difference is where their capital comes from.

 An angel investor is generally a wealthy individual who is looking to invest spare cash in an alternative investment.
 On the flip side, a venture capital firm is backed by limited partners who are expecting substantial returns in a certain period of time.
 This means that an angel investor may have alternative motives (personal interest in the problem, product, founders, etc.) whereas a venture capital firm is focusing on maximizing their returns.